iphone7743/nd013-c1-vision-starter/README.md

 We can see `classification loss` is significantly lower than berfore reference training.
 Also, `localization loss` is showed less noisy than previous results.
-In DetectionBoxes_Recall/AR@100, `Recall` little bit changed in training step 2.4k later.
+And metrices term `Precision` and `Recall` better than reference model training.
-But most of `Precision` and `Recall` are extremely low, so it is hard to use in object detection.
+So it shows much better performance in object detection.